ReinerNippes/nextcloud_on_docker/README.md

 Onlyoffice and Collabora work only on a x86_64 server because there are no ARM(64) images.

+> **WARNING**: This a new version of this Playbook using Traefik v2.
+Don't run this Playbook to update your installation from a previous version of this Playbook.
+This may break your system.

 ## Preparation

 Install [Ansible](https://www.ansible.com/) and some needed tools by running the following command with a user that can sudo or is root.